featured project: party animals

 public art, exhibition panel graphics, marketing

-The Party Animals project selected artists to represent 100 donkey's and 100 Elephants in the largest public Arts project to ever take place DC.
-200 artists participated and were featured in a PBS documentary and coffee table book.
+The DC Commission on The Arts and Humanities selected artists to create 100 donkey's and 100 Elephants to engave visitors in public art all around the city.
+The project became a cultural phenomenon that was featured in a PBS documentary and coffee table book.

 The DC public went wild over the art, going on scavenger hunts to see them all.
 With so many people asking questions about the project and how the creatures were made, I took the liberty to design text panels (seen here on the right) to sit near the sculpture.
 I also initiated an artisan call center during the PBS airing and organized a co-marketing opportunity for the public to meet me and preview summer specialties at the location of Whole Foods, the sculptures sponsor.